-To understand the impact movies and in particular the American movie industry had since the 1920s, not just the messages, directors or entertaining subjects of the films were important, but also the manner how the product film was presented all over the world.
+To understand the impact movies and in particularly the American movie industry has had since the 1920s, not just the messages, directors or entertaining subjects of the films have been important, but also the manner how the product film has been presented all over the world.

 For that purpose, the well-known website Cinema Treasures has collected data and pictures of more than 57,000 movie theaters worldwide, open and demolished that over the decades entertained millions of people.
 Many of these cinemas were outside the US, but owned and operated by Hollywood’s top studios.
 Ross Melnick, Professor of Film and Media Studies at University of California, Santa Barbara, is one of the founders of the project.
 He has published widely on movie theaters and the American film industry.